mostafachegeni/UZH-Cardano-Network/README.md

 Once you receive a balance, it is a confirmation that you have been credited with ADA in your payment address.

+**IMPORTANT NOTE: It is crucial for participants to note that once you have successfully generated your payment address, you must promptly send this address to the _Teaching Assistants (TAs)_ through the following form: [UZH-Cardano Payment Address](https://forms.office.com/e/s4hdXGtih5).
+By doing so, the TAs will ensure that funds (in the form of ADA) are transferred to your respective addresses.
+This step is imperative, as having ADA in your payment address will be essential for the upcoming operations in the hands-on session.**

 ```bash
 []% source ./scripts/step4_setup_payment_stake_keys.sh "pool2"
 # The output should look like this: